A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Introduction

 Due to the similarity in geometry, one might naively guess that the homogenized descriptions of $A_\eps$ are almost identical.
 This is true to a certain extent.
 Indeed, it was shown in \cite[Section 4.2]{eff_behavior} that for both Models I and II, the fibres $A_\text{hom}^{(\tau)}$ of the homogenized operator $A_\text{hom}$ is one that, roughly speaking, stays unchanged as $-(\nabla + i\uptau)^2$ on $L^2(Q_\soft)$, and acts only on a $1D$ subspace of $L^2(Q_\st)$.
 A further study on how the constant of multiplication $c_\tau$ in $L^2(Q_\st)$ depends on $\tau$ reveals a non-local behavior of $A_\text{hom}$ on $L^2(\mathbb{R}^d)$, see \cite[Section 5.4]{eff_behavior}.

-But the similarities end there.
+But $A_\text{hom}$ of Models I and II differ in many respects.
 For starters, $A_\text{hom}$ depends on $\eps$ for Model I, and does not for Model II.
-The fact that we only obtain \textit{asymptotics} for Model I is to be expected, because it is known from \cite{hempellienau} that $A_\eps$ in Model I does not have a norm-resolvent limit.
+The fact that we only obtain \textit{asymptotics} for Model I is to be expected, because it is known from \cite[p.~1447]{hempellienau} that $A_\eps$ in Model I does not have a norm-resolvent limit.
 Model I does however possess a strong-resolvent limit $A_{\text{hom,sr}}$ (the Dirichlet Laplacian on the soft parts of $\mathbb{R}^d$ \cite[Proposition 2.2]{hempellienau}), and also a two-scale strong resolvent limit $A_{\text{hom,2sr}}$ \cite[Section 3]{zhikov2005}.

 However, the operator $A_{\text{hom,sr}}$ does not capture the spectral information of $A_\eps$, since $\sigma(A_\eps) \nrightarrow \sigma(A_{\text{hom,sr}})$.
 Furthermore, the manner in which the limit $A_{\text{hom,sr}}$ was obtained in \cite{hempellienau} does not provide us with a rate of convergence.
 On the other hand, the operator $A_{\text{hom,2sr}}$ satisfies $\sigma(A_\eps) \rightarrow \sigma(A_{\text{hom,2sr}})$, and we even know the spectral decomposition of $\sigma(A_{\text{hom,2sr}})$.
 But the proof is again qualitative in nature, relying on an additional compactness argument to prove spectral convergence.
 An alternative route taken by \cite{hempellienau} is to study $\sigma(A_\eps)$ directly, without characterising the limiting behaviour as the spectrum of some $A_{\text{hom},\eps}$.